 Step 4.
 Recover lost data to a secure location

-According to Google Chrome Help page about how to fix file download errors in Google Chrome, if you get an error message on Chrome when you try to download apps, themes, or other files, try to fix the most file download errors with the troubleshooting tips:
+If you get an error message on Google Chrome when trying to download apps, themes, or other files, you can try to fix the most file download errors with the troubleshooting tips provided on the Google Chrome Help page.

 If the easy tips above fail to solve the problem, don't get upset.
-There are other potential solutions provided below for you to fix the "Chrome not downloading files" issue.
+There are other potential solutions provided below for you to fix the "Chrome not downloading files" issue, including checking the browser's download settings, disabling any browser extensions, clearing the browser cache, and reinstalling Chrome.

-These are what you can try: clear all history and cache, run the Chrome cleanup tool, and reset settings to Chrome's original defaults.
-If you want to keep your Chrome history and cookies, you can backup or export Chrome history and cookies in advance.
+To resolve the issue, try clearing all history and cache, run the Chrome cleanup tool, and reset settings to Chrome's original defaults.
+Alternatively, if you want to keep your Chrome history and cookies, you can backup or export them in advance.

 To Clear history and cache in Google Chrome:

 Step 2.
-Check the content you want to remove and click "Clear Data".
+To remove unwanted content, go to the settings and click on "Clear Data".

 To Run the Chrom cleanup tool: